RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### Client

-The Client for this project is Andre Geldhuis, and can bee contacted by andre.geldenhuis@vuw.ac.nz or through Mattermost.
+The Client for this project is Andre Geldhuis, and can be contacted by andre.geldenhuis@vuw.ac.nz or through Mattermost.

 ### 1.1 Purpose

-The purpose of this system is to build off an existing rocket system that and to improve its avionics and flight control.
+The purpose of this system is to build off an existing rocket system and to improve its avionics and flight control.

 ### 1.2 Scope